 The GMC Academy Prep program provides rigorous academic courses that are heavily STEM focused to best prepare students for a service academy.
 The courses Scholars must complete have been personalized and approved by each academy.
 The GMC schedule of classes closely mimics the schedule at a service academy.
 Upon arrival, students will undergo a two-week mathematics assessment that will place them in the mathematics course that will best meet their current knowledge level while still providing a challenge.
-GMC has four academic terms every year, and some of the typical courses for our Academy Prep Program Cadets include: Calculus, Physics, Chemistry, English Composition, World Literature, Computer information Science, Critical Thinking and Leadership.
+GMC has four academic terms every year, and some of the typical courses for our Academy Prep Program Cadets include Calculus, Physics, Chemistry, English Composition, World Literature, and Computer Science.